Venafi/vault-pki-backend-venafi/README-ADVANCED.md

     export TPP_ZONE="Parent Folder\\\\Child Folder"
     ```

-    **Venafi Cloud Variables**
+    **Certificate Manager, SaaS Variables**

     ```text
-    export CLOUD_APIKEY=<API key for Venafi Cloud>
+    export CLOUD_APIKEY=<API key for Certificate Manager, SaaS>
-    export CLOUD_ZONE=<Zone that governs all certificates that are requested, refer to Venafi Cloud UI to get Zone ID>
+    export CLOUD_ZONE=<Zone that governs all certificates that are requested, refer to Certificate Manager, SaaS UI to get Zone ID>
-    export CLOUD_URL=<only set when instructed to use a non-production instance of Venafi Cloud>
+    export CLOUD_URL=<only set when instructed to use a non-production instance of Certificate Manager, SaaS>
     ```

 1. Run `make prod`.